 It should be your constant question.
 It will also assist you in choosing what will be your top priority at any given time during the day, week, or month.

-Balancing efficiency, productivity, and your organisation’s goals takes a lot of practice, but it should always be top of mind no matter the setting.
+Balancing efficiency, productivity, and your organization’s goals takes a lot of practice, but it should always be top of mind no matter the setting.

 Conclusion